 – Participatory localization/customization of DAT and establishment of differentiation pathway of care – by regional and local stakeholders

 TB REACH Nigeria

-In Nigeria KNCV rolled-out an active casefinding TB REACH project, “Scaling up Innovative Delivery of TB Care to Nomadic populations in northeastern Nigeria” was coordinated on the ground by two community-based organizations (CBOs) active in three states in northeastern Nigeria (Adamawa, Gombe and Taraba).
+In Nigeria KNCV rolled-out an active casefinding TB REACH project, “Scaling up Innovative Delivery of TB Care to Nomadic populations in northeastern Nigeria”.
+The project was coordinated on the ground by two community-based organizations (CBOs), active in three states in northeastern Nigeria (Adamawa, Gombe and Taraba).
 KNCV provided technical and fiduciary guidance to the CBOs (Janna Health Foundation and SUFABEL Community Development Initiative).

 The purpose of this project was to expand TB care in an innovative and collaborative manner through involvement of nomadic leadership to ensure that patients and communities have ownership over the design, implementation and sustainability of the project, while retaining an evidence-based approach.
 The objective was also to stimulate policy change on the allocation of scarce resources to improve TB case detection.